Stazed/seq42/README.md

 * NEW - Add seq42 logo to main window (with modified colors for playlist mode).
 * NEW - Add pause/stop toggle button.
 * NEW - Add .desktop and seq42 icon to install.
+* NEW - Tempo markers can now be moved (left mouse button and drag).
+See SEQ42 document for additional information.
+* NEW - Midi control added for play/stop, record, and playlist (see SEQ42 document).
+* NEW - Tracks can now be moved by left mouse button drag on track name.
+Moves to existing active tracks will swap the track positions.
+Track name/bus editor, and all track sequence editors must be closed for any moved or swapped tracks.
+* New - Add Solo track playing.
+Middle mouse button on track name will will toggle solo play.
+Multiple tracks can be soloed.

 What to do with a fresh repository checkout?
 --------------------------------------------
 Apply "autoreconf -i" to get a configure script, then:
 Run the usual "./configure" then "make".

+To install: As root, "make install".
-Finally copy the "seq42" binary (in the "src" directory) wherever you like.
+Or you can copy the "seq42" binary (in the "src" directory) wherever you like.

 Re: macro `AM_PATH_ALSA' not found in library